-The final version of this part of the document will contain the Council's decisions on all of these programmatic issues.
 The Council's recommendations on the programmatic issues are to be accorded the same weight as the project-specific implementation recommendations.
-In many cases the Council's programmatic recommendations will then become conditions or recommendations that accompany the relevant project recommendations.
+In many cases the Council's programmatic recommendations have become conditions or recommendations that accompany the relevant project recommendations, as explained further in Part 3 below.